TimothyJWilson/Project11/README.md

 <img width="1360" height="768" alt="image" src="https://github.com/user-attachments/assets/f3754dcb-4b44-4af3-a867-942577541f1b"/>

-<br>I'm a recreational programmer and my skills aren't perfect.
+<br>I'm a recreational programmer and my skills are far from perfect.
 I still have so much to learn.
 I only do this for fun, so please go easy on me.
 I'm current learning to use this platform and I will soon upload files.
 Thank you for your patience!